semantic-release/semantic-release/docs/usage/configuration.md

 Default: `false`<br>
 CLI arguments: `--ts`, `--tag-sign`

 Whether to create a GPG-signed tag, using the configured GPG signing key.
 Signed tags must have a message.
+If no message is provided it defaults to [nextRelease.gitTag](../developer-guide/js-api#nextrelease)

 **Note**: `tagSign` takes precedence over `tagAnnotate`.
-The git config `tag.gpgsign` takes precedence over both.

 ### tagMessage